samumantha/2021-03-17-testing-hackathon/content/_index.md

 Zoom meetings or the [CodeRefinery Zulipchat](https://coderefinery.github.io/manuals/chat/) and ask questions. <br>
-**You will be expected to spend at least 5 hours on your project during this time.**
+<b>You will be expected to spend at least 5 hours on
+your project during this time.</b>

 #### *Day 2: Hackathon*